 The missile functionality (L1 + Triangle) summons an ethereal seahawk spirit animal (which also builds off of his native american heritage) that charges through enemies in front of you.
 After a certain distance it will go off on its own path to seek out a foe.
 Once it has entered this state you can call it back with a hoorah!
 This can be used for scouting and as a boomerang attack.
 While it causes decent damage to enemies it passes through it doesn’t apply much physical force, although it can disturb the path of flying/floating enemies.
 When you are in mid-air (jumping, gliding, falling from a building, etc.) and your hawk comes back to you it will carry you a short distance and add momentum.
 In beast mode the hawk is enhanced almost universally (damage, speed etc.).
 It also leaves a rainbow behind it while you are in beast mode.
 (Note: You can send out multiple of these at a time, although I think there maybe a limit as to how many will stay out, probably 3.)

 Grenade (L1+Square) Traditionally you have a ‘grenade’ power in inFamous.
 With the Seahawks power set you punt a football.
 The aiming works similarly to most grenades where you have an arc that you must become accustomed to.
 A lighter, quicker button press will result in a close range punt… which explodes.
 There is the football itself which will cause larger damage if it directly hits its target (larger targets are easier to get direct hits on).
-Holding down the Square button for an extended period both allows for extra time to aim and extended, mortar like, range.
-Altitude effects the impact, so the higher the punt the harder the impact.
-There is however a ‘terminal velocity’ or maximum speed.
+Holding down the Square button for an extended period both allows for extra time to aim and extended, mortar-like range.
+Altitude affects the impact, so the higher the punt the harder the impact.
+There is, however, a ‘terminal velocity’ or maximum speed.
 (Can you imagine being on top of the Space Needle and mortaring a guy down below?!).
-In beast mode the power of the kick isn’t changed because it would make it harder for the player to calibrate.
-In beast mode the AoE size and damage is increased with skittle shrapnel thrown into the mix for good measure.
+In beast mode, the power of the kick isn’t changed because it would make it harder for the player to calibrate.
+In beast mode, the AoE size and damage is increased with skittle shrapnel thrown into the mix for good measure.

 Shockwave (L1 + X) Much like grenades there is usually some pushback attack or shockwave.
 With the Seahawk power set equipped you have a deafening cheer that pushes the foe back.
-In fact, at heart this power functions very similarly to Cole’s basic shockwave attack; however, at point blank range the attack does possess deadly power.
-The really special part is that more followers means your shockwave has more power and force to it.
-In beast mode the functionality changes up a little.
-It isn’t quite as powerful as with 11 followers; however, at this point all of your followers will belch out a roar along with you.
-At this point the power is more overwhelming than its previous strategic incarnation.
+In fact, at heart this power functions very similarly to Cole’s basic shockwave attack; however, at point-blank range the attack does possess deadly power.
+The really special part is that more followers you have, the more powerful your shockwave becomes.